 Earth Hour: 5 Tips for Saving You Money and Energy

-Earth Hour (EH) is a worldwide movement that encourages people to turn off non-essential electric lights for one hour as a symbol of commitment to the planet.
+Earth Hour (EH) encourages people to turn off non-essential electric lights for one hour; as a symbol of commitment to the planet.

-Organised by the World Wide Fund for Nature (WWF), Earth Hour is fast becoming a widely supported movement.
+The World Wide Fund for Nature (WWF) helps organise Earth Hour, and it is quickly becoming a widely supported movement.

-Held annually, the event encourages individuals, communities and businesses to turn off non-essential electric lights for one hour from 20:30 – 21:30 on a specific day in March, as a symbol of commitment to the planet.
+Earth Hour occurs annually and encourages individuals, communities, and businesses to turn off non-essential electric lights for one hour; as a symbol of commitment to the planet

 The focus is to reduce energy consumption and light pollution.
 All of which can have a damaging effect on the environment.